Touchpoint: Example: touchpoints of a bank

-A customer may have numerous touchpoints with a bank, including client service advisors, statements, promotional events, products, financial expert reports, website, intranet, IT-systems, research reports, sponsoring, word of mouth, e-banking, call centres, etc.
+A customer may have numerous touchpoints with a bank, including client service advisors, statements, promotional events, products, financial expert reports, website, intranet, IT-systems, research reports, sponsoring, word of mouth, e-banking, call centers, etc.

 Which touchpoints are relevant for success?

 With often over a hundred touchpoints identifiable within larger companies, the key question is: Which of these are relevant for the company's success?
 Analysis and assessment is undertaken on the nature and impact (for example, on brand management) of specific touchpoints.
 The touchpoints which are relevant for a company's success will vary by multiple factors including industry, product, service, target segment, etc.

-From the overall interface landscape, central touchpoints can be identified, analysed and assessed.
+From the overall interface landscape, central touchpoints can be identified, analyzed and assessed.
 Such analysis enables companies to evaluate their processes, measures and engagements more holistically: future assets and budgets may be better aligned and applied to deliver a more sustainable contribution to the success of the company.